Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 #### *window*
 Type: *String*
 > This parameter is the title of the window you wish to adjust.
 By default it will use the active window.
 ***

+## <u>`Move.winCenter()`</u>
+This function will on first activation, center the active window in the middle of the active monitor.
+If activated again it will move the window to the center of the main monitor instead.
+> This function has specific code for vlc & youtube windows

+> The math for this function can act a bit funky with vertical monitors.
+Especially with programs like discord that have a minimum width
+***

 # <u>`class Startup {`</u>